 The Angry Birds Movie 2 (2019)

 The flightless denizens of Bird Island must form an alliance with their swine enemy King Leonard and his army when a tyrannical eagle threatens to cause problems for both of them.

-Why It’s A Must-Watch If You Like Pete Davidson: Before he was cast in the title role of Netflix's animated film, Marmaduke, Pete Davidson made his animated voiceover role debut as Jerry the Eagle, one of the funniest side characters of The Angry Birds Movie 2 - a sequel to the movie adaptation of the popular mobile gaming app.
+Why It’s A Must-Watch If You Like Pete Davidson: A couple years before he was cast in the title role of Marmaduke, Davidson made his animated voice acting debut as Jerry the Eagle, one of the funniest side characters of The Angry Birds Movie 2 -- a sequel to the movie adaptation of the popular mobile gaming app.

 Since leaving Saturday Night Live (which he would return to host in Season 49), Davidson has been pretty busy and, at this point, there is nowhere for the comic actor to go but up.
 Keep an eye out for his upcoming horror movie, The Home, and his upcoming collaboration with Eddie Murphy called The Pickup, and another eye on the 2024 movies schedule for whatever else he has coming out next.

 Jason Wiese writes feature stories for CinemaBlend.
 His occupation results from years dreaming of a filmmaking career, settling on a "professional film fan" career, studying journalism at Lindenwood University in St. Charles, MO (where he served as Culture Editor for its student-run print and online publications), and a brief stint of reviewing movies for fun.
 He would later continue that side-hustle of film criticism on TikTok (@wiesewisdom), where he posts videos on a semi-weekly basis.
 Look for his name in almost any article about Batman.